duykhoa/quote_center/data/JimRohn.md

 It is not what happens that determines the major part of your future.
 What happens, happens to us all.
 It is what you do about what happens that counts.

-We must all suffer one of two things: the pain of discipline or the pain of regret
+We must all suffer one of two things: the pain of discipline or the pain of regret.

 The challenge of leadership is to be strong, but not rude; be kind, but not weak;
 be bold, but not a bully; be thoughtful, but not lazy; be humble, but not timid;